 Fixed Rate Undergraduate MEFA Loans and MEFA Loans for Graduate Education may be originated in amounts from a minimum of \$2,000 (\$1,500 at Public Participating Institutions) (or such lesser amounts as the Authority may determine from time to time) to a maximum of the cost of attendance for the academic year at the institution in which the student is enrolled, less other financial aid for the year and may be prepaid in full or in part at any time without penalty.
 Borrowers are generally required to repay the principal of Undergraduate MEFA Loans and MEFA Loans for Graduate Education in level monthly installments sufficient to amortize the loan over a maximum of 15 years, commencing within forty-five (45) days of the final loan disbursement.
-For MEFA Loans originated for academic years prior to 2009-2010, the commencement of such repayment period was generally subject to full deferment with respect to principal and interest payment at the option of the Borrower.
+For MEFA Loans originated for academic years prior to 2010-2011, the commencement of such repayment period was generally subject to full deferment with respect to principal and interest payment at the option of the borrower.
 If such a deferment was elected, the principal amount of the MEFA Loan at the start of repayment would include interest accrued thereon during the applicable deferral period.
-The deferral period ordinarily ended six (6) months following the student's graduation or other change in enrollment status to less than half-time subject, however, to a generally applicable limit of 5 years.
-This full deferment option remains available for certain Fixed Rate MEFA Loans to qualifying Borrowers that are currently expected to be funded for academic year 2009-2010 from Series 2008 Bond proceeds.
-For Fixed Rate MEFA Loans that are currently expected to become Issue I Trust Assets, the commencement of such repayment is not subject to deferment, but is subject to an initial Interest-Only Payment Option of the Borrower.
-If such an option is elected, the borrower will be required to pay interest at a reduced initial rate, but not principal, during an Interest-Only Period commencing 45 days after final disbursement and ending with the first anniversary of the final disbursement date of the loan upon which the student is expected, on the initial disbursement date, to have completed his or her current course of study.
-This Interest-Only Period is limited to four years for undergraduate, and three years for graduate students.
-After the Interest-Only Period, such borrowers will pay interest at a higher fixed rate, along with principal, on their Fixed Rate MEFA Loans.
+The deferral period ordinarily ended six (6) months following the student's graduation or other changes in enrollment status such as to less than half-time subject, however, to a generally applicable limit of 5 years.
+This full deferment option remains available for certain Fixed Rate MEFA Loans to qualifying borrowers that are currently expected to be funded for academic year See "AUTHORITY LOAN ORIGINATION AND SERVICING - MEFA Loan 2010-2011.
+Origination-Credit Evaluation by Servicer."

+Step Up Rates will be available to borrowers selecting the Immediate Repayment Option or the Interest-Only Payment Option.
+If the Interest-Only Payment Option is elected, the borrower will be required to pay interest at a reduced initial rate, but not principal, during an Anticipated In-School Period commencing 45 days after final disbursement and ending with the first anniversary of the final disbursement date of the loan upon which the student is expected, on the initial disbursement date, to have completed his or her current course of study.
+If the Immediate Repayment Option is elected, the borrower will be required to pay interest at a reduced initial fixed rate until the expiration of the Anticipated In-School Period, and thereafter to pay interest at a higher fixed interest rate.
+This Anticipated In-School Period is limited to four years for undergraduate, and three years for graduate students.
+After the Anticipated In-School Period, such borrowers will pay interest at a higher fixed rate, along with principal, on their Fixed Rate MEFA Loans.
 The Authority reserves the right, however, to originate MEFA Loans with longer total repayment terms in the future, including MEFA Loans funded through application of proceeds of the Issue I Bonds and of Revenues, and to extend, in its discretion, the maximum total repayment term of individual outstanding MEFA Loans subject, in certain cases, to satisfaction of certain requirements of the Resolution including the requirement of Prior Rating Agency Notice and satisfaction of the Rating Agency Condition as to S&P.